 Executive Compensation.
-We refer to the "Summary Compensation Table" below for information regarding the compensation earned during the fiscal year ended December 31, 2006 by our chief executive officer, our executive vice president research and development, our vice president product development and our chief financial officer.
-There are no other executive officers for 2006 whose total compensation exceeded \$100,000 during that fiscal year other than those set forth below.
-We refer to our chief executive officer, our executive vice president research and development, our vice president product development and our chief financial officer as our "Named Executive Officers."
+We refer to the "Summary Compensation Table" set forth below for information regarding the compensation earned during the fiscal year ended December 31, 2007 by our Chief Executive Officer, our Executive Vice President, Research and Development, our Vice President, Product Development, Vice President and Chief Financial Officer and our Vice President of Operations.
+There are no other executive officers for 2007 whose total compensation exceeded \$100,000 during that fiscal year other than those set forth below.
+We refer to our Chief Executive Officer, our Executive Vice President, Research and Development, Vice President and Chief Financial Officer and Development, our Vice President, Product Development, Vice President and Chief Financial Officer and our Vice President of Operations as our "Named Executive Officers."